$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 cp $HOME/livingroom/box $HOME/bedroom/

-You see how in this Example we moved our ‘box’ from the ‘livingroom’ to the ‘bedroom’ :)
+You see how in this Example we copied our ‘box’ from the ‘livingroom’ to the ‘bedroom.’ :)

 Now verify the correctness of the operation Listing your’s bedroom contents: